vbotka/ansible-freebsd-packages/README.md

 ## Variables

-TBD.
 Review the defaults and examples in vars.

 ## Workflow